Excluded by Noindex Tag

 Remove Redirects to Noindex Pages:

-If you diagnose any web page returns with response code 301 or 302, and the destination page is noindex, you must remove the redirection.
+If you find out any web page responds with code 301 or 302, and the destination page is noindex, you must remove the redirection.

 If the destination page has a ‘noindex’ robots tag, it might also affect the redirecting web pages.